zcabbub/tokenomics/Graph/Graph.md

 		- consumers(e.g. apps) can set parameters for which Indexers process queries for their subgraphs
 	- *Incentives*:
 			- *earn query fees and indexing rewards for their services*
+					- indexing rewards come from their 3% annual issuance (*artificial inflation*)
 			- *Rebate Pool*
 			- *earn rewards for delegated stake from Delegators, as a "tip" to contribute to the network*
 - ##### [Curator](https://thegraph.com/docs/en/network/curating/)